Kajaqq/gakumas-master-translation-en/README.md

 # Updating with Scripts

+### Warning: This process differs significantly from the manual process described below and wont provide the same results
-### For Windows use the .bat files instead of make
+#### For Windows use the .bat files instead of make
 - Use `make update` to update the MasterDB (`orig` and `json`) file from gakumas-diff
 - Use `make export-db` to export the database files - this should only be run once to generate origin files
 - Use `make gen-todo` to generate files to be translated into the `pretranslate_todo/todo` folder.